How To Make iPhone Apps – Object Oriented Programming and Classes

 For example, if I was going to create a Spiderman class and I noticed that my Spiderman and Ironman class had a lot of methods or properties in common, I could create a Superhero class that had the commonalities, and then get both my Spiderman and Ironman classes to inherit from the Superhero class.

-This is good because I won’t have to write duplicate code and in both my Spiderman and Ironman class and now if I wanted to change something in that common method or property, I only have to change it in one place (in the Superhero class) rather then in two places.
+This is good because I won’t have to write duplicate code in both my Spiderman and Ironman class.
+If I wanted to change something in that common method or property, I only have to change it in one place.

 Superhero Tip: Always try to reuse code wherever you can!